Due to how challenging cancer treatment is, scientists and physicians are always looking for innovative techniques to treat this debilitating disease.

 One of the fields that relatively managed to escape this loophole is radiation therapy.

-By developing advanced machines to specifically target the tumor regardless of their location inside the body, we managed to reduce these side effects significantly.
+By developing advanced machines to target the tumor regardless of its location inside the body, we significantly reduced these side effects.

 In our previous articles, we covered how cancer can be treated with tumor removal and chemotherapy.
 Now, it’s time to talk about radiation therapy.

 Radiation therapy involves the use of external radiation beams to kill cancer cells.
 It is a highly targeted therapy that could destroy the DNA of cancer cells to eradicate them.

 According to the National Institute of Cancer, 50% of patients diagnosed with cancer will undergo radiation therapy.

 Note that radiation therapy doesn’t immediately kill the cancer cells.
 It will take a couple of weeks before their DNA is damaged beyond repair, and the cells die.

 Radiation therapy is usually combined with chemotherapy and surgical oncology to eradicate cancer from the body completely.